nteract/scrapbook/DEVELOPMENT_GUIDE.md

 #### `notebook_scraps`

 A collection of scraps keyed by the notebook's id (defaulted to file basename) and valued with that notebook's `scraps` collection.
-This is useful for differentating the source a particular scrap.
+This is useful for differentiating the source a particular scrap.

 #### `scraps`